conjurdemos/docker-secrets/README.md

 ENV
 ```

-With this information, we build a custome Docker container.
+With this information, we build a custom Docker container.
 This container starts with a basic Wordpress image, and layers on the following:

 * Conjur command-line interface (CLI)
 * `.conjurrc` Conjur server configuration